t-yanick/html-css-capstone/README.md

 # Getting Started

-The repository for this project is open source and open for contributions.
+- The repository for this project is open source and open for contributions.
-When you visit the [issues page](https://github.com/t-yanick/html-css-capstone/issues), click on code and you will find clone to the right of the page.
-You can either Download or copy the link and do a "git clone repository-link" in the terminal.
+- When you visit the [issues page](https://github.com/t-yanick/html-css-capstone/issues)
+- Click on code and you will find clone to the right of the page.
+- You can either Download or copy the link and do a "git clone repository-link" in the terminal.
-You will now have my project in your local machine and you are ready to start working on it.
+- You will now have my project in your local machine and you are ready to start working on it.

 # Author